victorgarciaesgi/regle/docs/src/typescript/typing-props.md

 `@regle/core` exports all its utility types, it can be long to explain each one of them, so we'll show the simplest way to type your props.

-To avoid jungling with complex generic types, you can declare your form in a composable inside a file outside your component, and use this composable to type your props.
+To avoid juggling with complex generic types, you can declare your form in a composable inside a file outside your component, and use this composable to type your props.

 :::code-group